jellyfin-archive/jellyfin-docs/general/networking/traefik2.md

   # Use a DNS-01 ACME challenge rather than HTTP-01 challenge.
   # Mandatory for wildcard certificate generation.
   [certificatesresolvers.leresolver.acme.dnsChallenge]
+    # Update this to your provider of choice and then ensure necessary variables are in the .env file to support it.
     provider = "rfc2136"
     delayBeforeCheck = 0
+    # A DNS server used to check whether the DNS is set up correctly before
+    # making the ACME request.
+Ideally a DNS server that isn't going to cache an old entry.
     resolvers = ["ns1.DOMAIN_NAME:53"]

 [tls.options]